 My first time in the Middle East: Impressions of Tel Aviv

-In January 2023, I departed from my hometown, Tirana, Albania, and I stopped for a two-day visit to Israel, before going back to New York, where I am pursuing my Ph.D. studies at NYU.
+In January 2023, I departed from my hometown, Tirana, Albania, and I stopped for a two-day visit to Israel, before going back to New York, where I am pursuing my Ph.D. studies.

 For many years I had read so much about Israel, I was familiar with its history and culture, its language Hebrew, and even its music (I'm a die-hard fan of the Israeli singer, Ofra Haza).
 The famous book, "The Startup Nation", written by Dan Senor and Saul Singer, was my first window to the inspiring startup world of Israeli society and Israeli innovation.
 As a student of physics and quantum computing, I have always kept myself informed on the recent developments in the world, including Israel, especially regarding new startups in quantum technologies.
 One of these companies was Classiq, the company that I was going to visit soon.